nitin-motiani/jlisp/src/Plans.md

 abstract class Expression with a method to evaluate inheriting classes Atomic expressions and List Expressions

+The Atomic and List Expressions inheritance hierarchy will be revisited.

 Inheriting from Atomic Expressions :-

 1. Variable :- Evaluate method should return value of the variable.
 We'll need to store mappings for this